KaiDaLuck/EldenRingFarming/README.md

 All versions only work if the "directkeys.py" file is in the same folder as the script.

 To install keyboard on Windows 10/11:
-- type "py -m pip install --upgrade keyboard" in command line.
+- type "py -m pip install --upgrade keyboard" or "python -m pip install --upgrade keyboard" in command line (cmd).

 Ingame requirements:
 - Hold the sacred relic sword in both hands